rotundasoftware/steamer/README.md

 	this._client = options.client;  // Save a reference to our redis client.

 	this.add = function( item ) {
-		// Add an item (a key or array of keys) to our manifest. this._keys = this._manifest.concat( item );
+		// Add an item, which can be a key or array of keys, to our manifest. this._keys = this._manifest.concat( item );
 	};